Important Job Skills for Pharmacy Technicians

 - Software Proficiency: OP Robot and Bar-Code Station

 - Working with the TCG Packaging Machine

-This is a sample resume written for pharmacy technician.
+This is a sample resume written for pharmacy technician focusing on skills.
 You may simply read the sample below or download the Word template by clicking on the link.

 Pharmacy Technician Resume Example (Text Version)

 Ensuring excellence in customer service and support in retail pharmacy settings

 Experienced Pharmacy Technician drawing upon solid knowledge of brand and generic drugs to ensure accuracy in drug dispensing.
 Keen attention to detail complemented by superb communications skills; fluent in English and Spanish.

 Key skills include: Customer Communications / Education • Insurance / Payment Processing • Inventory Tracking / Ordering • Prescription Filling & Quality Control • Medical Records Data Entry / Coding • Maintaining Patient Confidentiality